DevNoam/VirtualProjectStatus/README.txt

+The source code of the Server & Client can be found at: https://github.com/DevNoam/Virtual-Project

 This is a PHP Static website to show the server status for the developers.

 In the Unity project there is a script called 'ServerStatus.cs', this script pings every 2 minutes Information about the Server and the amount of active players